chimera-linux/cports/USING_GIT.md

 a branch for that pull request, and the difference over `master` is what the pull request will contain.

-### Using checkout
+### Using switch

-To create a new branch in the current tree and switch to it, you can use the `checkout` command like so:
+To create a new branch in the current tree and switch to it, you can use the `switch` command like so:

 ```
-$ git checkout -b my-custom-branch-name
+$ git switch -c my-custom-branch-name
 ```

-The `-b` argument tells Git to create a new branch if none yet exists.
-You can use the `checkout` command without `-b` to switch between your branches;
-if you use the command without any additional arguments, it will list the branches you have available, including which is the current one.
+The `-c` argument tells Git to create a new branch.
+You can use the `switch` command without `-c` to switch between your branches; if you use the `branch` command without any additional arguments, it will list the branches you have available, including which is the current one.

 ### Using worktree